viur-framework/viur-scriptor-api/docs/source/file.rst

 This method can handle two different representations of tables and create a xlsx- or csv-file from them.
 Tables can either be defined as lists of dicts or lists of lists.
 In the case of dicts, the keys from the dict must match the headers of the table.
-If no header is specified explicitly, it is automatically generated from the dictinaries' keys.
+If no header is specified explicitly, it is automatically generated from the dictionaries' keys.
 In case of a list of lists, the first list in the outer list is considered the header if no header is defined explicitly.

 .. code-block:: python